 As of October 1, 2017, it was determined that the fair value of the Canadian reporting unit, which is included in the Modular - Other North America segment, was less than its carrying value.
-Therefore, the Company recorded a \$60.7 million impairment charge on the goodwill associated with this reporting unit during the fourth quarter of 2017, which represented a full write-off of all goodwill associated with this reporting unit based on the goodwill assigned to that reporting unit at the time of the 2017 goodwill impairment assessment.
+Therefore, the Company recorded a \$60.7 million impairment charge on the goodwill associated with this reporting unit during the fourth quarter of 2017, which represented a full write-off of all goodwill associated with this reporting unit based on the goodwill associated with the time of the 2017 goodwill impairment assessment.
 The Company concluded that the goodwill associated with the US reporting unit was not impaired as of October 1, 2017.